PsyTeachR/msc-data-skills/inst/book/07-func.md

 ##
 ## data:  score by group
 ## t = -1.7716, df = 36.244, p-value = 0.08487
-## alternative hypothesis: true difference in means is not equal to 0
+## alternative hypothesis: true difference in means between group A and group B is not equal to 0
 ## 95 percent confidence interval:
 ##  -1.2445818  0.0838683
 ## sample estimates: